The call for ABIF applications opens April 21.

 The Aboriginal Business Investment Fund (ABIF) can partially or completely fund capital costs for Indigenous community-owned economic development projects.
 Projects like these improve social and economic outcomes for Indigenous Peoples and their communities.

-To get funding, projects should be close to starting operations or breaking ground within the fiscal year following funding.
+To get funding, projects should be close to starting operations or breaking ground within the funding year.

 - increase the number of Indigenous community-owned businesses

 - increase employment opportunities for Indigenous Peoples

 - create or increase local revenue streams for Indigenous communities

 - strengthen the economies of Indigenous communities